Why are advanced screenings so popular?

 • No commercials and no trailers.
 Commercials and trailers are exceedingly rare at advanced screenings, meaning the film actually starts on time.

 • You’ll usually get the opportunity to share your thoughts on the film with a studio representative, if you choose to do so.
 Occasionally, directors, screenwriters, producers, and even cast members will show up at these screenings to gauge reaction to the film.
 This is most common in Los Angeles, but it does happen in Chicago, New York City, and other markets.
-Personally, I’ve been to screenings with directors Michael Mann and Paul Thomas Anderson in attendance, the former of which held a Q & A.
+Personally, I’ve been to screenings with directors Ben Affleck, Paul Thomas Anderson, Michael Mann, and David O. Russell in attendance, three of which held a Q & A session.

 • Other freebies!
 Free posters are relatively common, as are pre-show giveaways.
 I’ve even seen entire audiences given vouchers for free popcorn and soda.